MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

     },
 ```

-Note that there is no value for `h2`, because no `h2` is set at that point in the file.
+There is no value for `h2`, because no `h2` is set at that point in the file.

 For markdown `oneToMany` parsing, the indexer definition should look similar to the following example:
 ```http